lmmendes/game-boy-opcodes/README.md

 The [opcodes.json](https://raw.githubusercontent.com/lmmendes/game-boy-opcodes/master/opcodes.json) contains a JSON representation of the complete Sharp LR35902 instruction set.
 Inside the `bin` folder you will find the script used to generate the `opcodes.json` file from the pastraiser.com site.

-> The opcodes.json file includes some minor fixes in the opcode length and timmings not present on the pastraiser.com site.
+> The opcodes.json file includes some minor fixes in the opcode length and timings not present on the pastraiser.com site.

 ## Reference documentation